captainsvbot/TeslaChain-369/README.md

 AXIS[h] - AXIS[h-3] = 3
 SUPER[h] - SUPER[h-9] = 9

-The skip pointer IS the addition operator in Teslamath. hashPrevSuper is just the same operation at the SUPER level.
+*** The skip pointer IS the addition operator in Teslamath. hashPrevSuperBlock is just the same operation at the SUPER level. ***

 ---